Sikorsky S-40

 The Sikorsky S-40 was an American amphibious flying boat built by Sikorsky in the early 1930s for Pan American Airways.
+During World War II they were used by the United States Navy for training.

+This was the first of flying clippers, large flying boats of the 1930s used for long distance air travel.
+More advanced designs soon followed, but the S-40 was a big step forward as it could carry 38 passengers as opposed to the S-38's eight.

 Design and development

 Sikorsky designed the S-40 in response to a request from Juan Trippe, president of Pan American Airways, for a larger passenger-carrying airplane.
 The S-40 could carry 38 passengers, a significant increase over the S-38's eight passengers.
 Wind tunnel testing of the S-40 started in October 1928, and models of the hull were tested in April 1929.
 The aircraft featured a pantry with an electric refrigerator and stove as well as a smoking lounge with book-ended mahogany wood paneling.
 Six life rafts were carried.

 Despite a significant size increase over the preceding S-38, the S-40 design was a conservative iteration of the smaller aircraft; the numerous flying wires and strut braces that were used in the exterior support framework caused significant drag and prompted Charles Lindbergh, retained as a consultant for Pan American, to tell Sikorsky "it would be like flying a forest through the air."
 Only three were built as Sikorsky began designing the more advanced and streamlined S-42 shortly after the S-40 entered service, based partly on input from Lindbergh.
 All three S-40s were built by the Vought-Sikorsky Aircraft Division of the United Aircraft in Stratford, Connecticut.

 The first test flight occurred on August 6, 1931.
 The first aircraft was christened American Clipper by Lou Henry Hoover, wife of President Herbert Hoover, on October 12, 1931 at NAS Anacostia; after its christening, American Clipper flew around Washington, D.C.

 In 1935, all three aircraft were upgraded and re-designated as the Sikorsky S-40A.
 Upgrades included replacing the original 575 hp Pratt & Whitney R-1860 Hornet B engines with smaller displacement but more powerful supercharged 660 hp R-1690 Hornet T2D1 engines, eliminating the landing gear, and increasing the maximum weight slightly.
 Another source states the landing gear was removed soon after the type certificate was issued.